DIY Comfrey balm Recipe | Soothe Agony & Heal Naturally

 Back Pain

-Research published in the British Journal of Sports Medicine highlighted the efficacy of topical comfrey creams in treating acute back pain.
-The study showed a significant reduction in pain intensity by 95.2% among those using comfrey creams, compared to 37.8% in the placebo group.
-Remarkably, relief was reported within approximately one hour of application.
-The study concluded that comfrey root extract exhibits potent and clinically relevant effects in alleviating acute back pain.
+A study published in the British Journal of Sports Medicine found that topical comfrey creams reduced pain intensity by 95.2% in individuals with acute back pain, compared to 37.8% in the placebo group.
+Relief was reported within approximately one hour of application.

 Osteoarthritis